CloudCannon/hydra-jekyll-bookshop-template/README.md

 ## Setup

-1. Open *Data > General Settings*
+1. Open *Website Settings > General Settings*
 2. Add your website name and live domain URL
 3. Add an author to the Staff Members collection
 4. Build and adjust your website locally, or with live visual editing on [CloudCannon](https://app.cloudcannon.com/)
-5. Add the remaining options to *Data > General Settings* if required
+5. Add the remaining options to *Website Settings > General Settings* if required

 ## Develop